MicrosoftDocs/dynamics365smb-docs/business-central/bi-how-work-account-schedule.md

 [!INCLUDE[prod_short](includes/prod_short.md)] provides sample financial reports you can use right away as templates.
 You can also set up your own rows and columns to specify the figures to compare.
 For example, you can create financial reports to calculate profit margins using dimensions such as departments or customer groups.
 The number of customized financial statements you can create is unlimited.

+## Prerequisites for financial reports

+Setting up financial reports requires an understanding of how the chart of accounts has been structured.
+There are three key concepts that you likely need to pay attention to before designing your financial reports:

+1. mapping G/L posting accounts to G/L account categories,
+1. design how you use dimensions, and
+1. setup G/L budgets.

+Using G/L account categories will simplify your financial report definitions and also make them more stable towards changes in the chart of accounts structure.
+Learn more at [Use G/L account categories to change the layout of your financial statements](#use-gl-account-categories-to-change-the-layout-of-your-financial-statements).

+Setting up dimensions allows you to slice and dice your financial data in ways that make sense for your organization.
+Learn more at [Work with Dimensions](finance-dimensions.md).

-Setting up financial reports requires an understanding of the financial data in the chart of accounts.
-For example, you can view general ledger entries as percentages of budget entries, but that requires you to have created budgets.
+If you want to view general ledger entries as percentages of budget entries, that requires you to have created budgets.
 Learn more at [Create G/L Budgets](finance-how-create-budgets.md).

 ## Financial reports